Banking in the United States

 In the United States, banking had begun by the 1780s, along with the country's founding.
 It has developed into a highly influential and complex system of banking and financial services.
 Anchored by New York City and Wall Street, it is centered on various financial services, such as private banking, asset management, and deposit security.

 The beginnings of the banking industry can be traced to 1780 when the Bank of Pennsylvania was founded to fund the American Revolutionary War.
 After merchants in the Thirteen Colonies needed a currency as a medium of exchange, the Bank of North America was opened to facilitate more advanced financial transactions.

 As of 2018, the largest banks in the United States were JPMorgan Chase, Bank of America, Wells Fargo, Citigroup, and Goldman Sachs.
-In March 2024, there were 4,587 FDIC insured commercial banks and savings institutions in the U.S.
+In the second quarter of 2026, the FDIC’s Quarterly Banking Profile was based on reports from 4,238 insured commercial banks and savings institutions.
+Those institutions reported aggregate net income of $90.1 billion and a return on assets ratio of 1.37 percent.

 History

 Merchants traveled from Britain to the United States and established the Bank of Pennsylvania in 1780 to fund the American Revolutionary War (1775–1783).
 During this time, the Thirteen Colonies had not established a currency, and used informal trade to finance their daily activities.
 On January 4, 1782, the first commercial bank in the U.S., Bank of North America, opened.
 In 1791, U.S. Treasury Secretary Alexander Hamilton created the Bank of the United States, a national bank intended to maintain American taxes and pay off foreign debt.
 However, President Andrew Jackson closed the bank in 1832 and redirected all bank assets into U.S. state banks.
 State banks began printing money rapidly, sparking runaway inflation and leading to the Panic of 1837.

 Investment banking began in the 1860s with the establishment of Jay Cooke & Company, one of the first selling agents for government bonds.
 In 1863, the National Bank Act was passed to create a national currency and a federal banking system, and to make public loans.
 But at that time not all parts of the country had become states.
 In Oklahoma Territory, which did not become a state until 1907, Muskogee mayor H.B.
 Spaulding resigned in 1902 from his position as vice-president of the Territorial Trust and Surety Company, after his Spaulding Mercantile Company was given a charter to found a private bank.
 Similarly in 1903 several more private banks were founded.
 One contemporary banker from Oklahoma defending the vitality of these private non-US banks did note that a small number of bank failures had resulted from a "dip in deposits due to partial crop failure".

 In 1913 the Federal Reserve System was established and began executing monetary policy.
 The Great Depression led to the separation between investment and commercial banking known as the "Glass-Steagall Act", but the Act was repealed in 1999, leading to the 2008 financial crisis.